Browse by . . .

 Some of this reflects Catherine and the artist.
 Most agree that one person painted all the images.
 I hesitate to say, but it is plausible.
 Some work looks more primitive, such as the interior of the Holy Family, but the artist could have learned over the course of things.
 Besides, it all shares that humanity.
 That feeling outlasts whatever family animosity may have motivated the book.

 Some, too, reflects its time.
-Important or not, it came at the end of something.
+Important or not, this book came at the end of something.
 Around 1400, manuscript illuminators were the innovators.
 They defined the elegant International Style and laid the groundwork for the Renaissance, much as sculpture did in Italy.
 Odds are, Jan van Eyck himself had a hand in the medium—specifically, Hand G in another Book of Hours.
-Not that anything is certain when it comes to van Eyck, his older brother, and his pupil, Petrus Christus.
+Not that anything is certain when it comes to Jan van Eyck, his older brother Hubert, and his pupil, Petrus Christus.

-The Hours of Catherine of Cleves comes just after that.
+The Hours of Catherine of Cleves comes just after that and well after the Crusader Bible and J. P. Morgan's Bibles.
 It sums up something, including a new style.
-It looks closest to Robert Campin, probably the first in a line of great Northern Renaissance panel painters.
+It looks closest to Robert Campin, probably the first in a line of Northern Renaissance panel painters in oil.
 They share a similar facial type and a pleasure in ordinary activities, like Joseph's carpentry.
 Even so, the Master of Catherine of Cleves lacks Campin's skillful line, heavy shadows, gaunt features, layered symbolism, and passionate religiosity.
 He is too quiet, prayerful, and funny.

 Between the cracks

 Not that manuscript illumination ceased in 1440.
-The Morgan has told that story before for Jean Poyet and others, and the Morgan tells it again in its smaller show.
+The Morgan has told that story for the Book of Ruth, Jean Poyer and others, and the Morgan tells it again in its smaller show.
 "Flemish Illumination in the Era of Catherine of Cleves" actually starts before that era but ends well after.
-It includes examples of the International Style, with subtle colors and balletic movements.
+It includes examples of the International Style that preceded the Renaissance, with subtle colors and balletic movements.
 When Saint Christopher carries the infant Jesus across a stream, he steps gingerly, as if in and out of potholes.
 Early borders run to gilt and interwoven foliage, and two red halos have patterning like starlight.

 The room includes the Master of Jean Chevrot, who may have collaborated with van Eyck on Hand G. It continues to the end of the century for its most noted names, Simon Marmion and Simon Bening.
 Borders become trompe l'oeil, and pastel reds and blues give way to deep greens and purples.
 King David and others look more and more psychologically acute and a lot earthier, thanks to such influences as Hugo van der Goes.
 Enormous display cases make the books distant and hard to see.
 They end, though, with a fabulous night scene.

 In a sense, the Cleves Master falls between the cracks.
-He achieves rather than innovates.
+Unlike the Limbourg brothers a generation before, he achieves rather than innovates.
 He could not imagine sweeping views of distant cities, like his great predecessors.
 He could not imagine the skilled realism that came after.
 It does not help that he worked in Utrecht, while art's leading edge had moved to present-day Belgium.
-Textbooks may omit him, and he disappeared entirely for four hundred years.
+Textbooks tend to omit him, and he disappeared entirely for four hundred years.

 His work came up for sale in the 1850s.
 Nineteenth-century greed had split the manuscript into two volumes, effacing a capital letter here and there and mixing up the leaves.
 The second volume did not emerge until 1963, and the Morgan now has them both.
 It has unbound them in part to show them off, but only in part.
 It will join them in one volume at last, in appropriate binding.
 Meanwhile, one has a treat.